shaik1002/biggitlabbomb/doc/user/project/import/bitbucket_server.md

 > - Importing approvals by email address or username [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/23586) in GitLab 16.7.
 > - Matching user mentions with GitLab users [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/433008) in GitLab 16.8.
-> - [Changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/153041) to import approvals only by email address in GitLab 17.1.

 FLAG:
 On self-managed GitLab, matching user mentions with GitLab users is not available.
 To make it available per user, an administrator can [enable the feature flag](../../../administration/feature_flags.md) named `bitbucket_server_import_stage_import_users`.
 On GitLab.com and GitLab Dedicated, this feature is not available.

-When issues and pull requests are importing, the importer tries to match a Bitbucket Server user's email address with a confirmed email address in the GitLab user database.
-If no such user is found:

-- The project creator is used instead.
+When issues and pull requests are importing, the importer tries to find the author's email address with a confirmed email address in the GitLab user database.
+If no such user is available, the project creator is set as the author.
 The importer appends a note in the comment to mark the original creator.
-- For pull request reviewers, no reviewer is assigned.
-- For pull request approvers, no approval is added.

 `@mentions` on pull request descriptions and notes are matched to user profiles on a Bitbucket Server by using the user's email address.
 If a user with the same email address is not found on GitLab, the `@mention` is made static.